ibm-cloud-docs/containers/cs_dedicated.md

         - **Virtual - Dedicated**: Your worker nodes are hosted on infrastructure that is devoted to your account.
 Your physical resources are completely isolated.

         - **Bare Metal**: Billed monthly, bare metal servers are provisioned by manual interaction with IBM Cloud infrastructure (SoftLayer), and can take more than one business day to complete.
-Bare metal is best suited for high-performance applications that need more resources and host control. <staging>For clusters that run Kubernetes version 1.9 or later, you can also choose to enable [Trusted Compute](cs_secure.html#trusted_compute) to verify your worker nodes against tampering.
-If you don't enable trust during cluster creation but want to later, you can use the `bx cs feature-enable` [command](cs_cli_reference.html#cs_cluster_feature_enable).
-After you enable trust, you cannot disable it later.<staging>
+Bare metal is best suited for high-performance applications that need more resources and host control.

         Be sure that you want to provision a bare metal machine.
 Because it is billed monthly, if you cancel it immediately after an order by mistake, you are still charged the full month.
         {:tip}